security-force-monitor/research-handbook/source/cross-referencing-claims.rst

 .. admonition:: Example: Typo in Unit Name

     Typos often create issues that can be resolved through cross-referencing.
 For example, a citation states that ``Elijah Williams`` received an award as commander of ``Police Station 1`` for the actions of his officers in ``South Township`` on ``2023-03-05``.
 Other citations evidence that Williams was commander of ``Police Station 12`` from at least ``2022-12-02`` to at least ``2024-05-15``.
 Additionally, other citations evidence that ``Police Station 12`` operates in (has a :ref:`positioning` of) ``South Township`` from at least ``2021-09-06`` to at least ``2025-01-24``.
 No other citations about ``Police Station 1`` state that it operates in ``South Township``.
 As a result the claim could be coded as ``conflict``.

+Similarly, sometimes mutliple citations are needed to surface the claims made by a single citation.
+That process is explored further in the next section :ref:`Combined Citations Claims`.